Module Dependency Graph

 Calculate a rolling average for a dataframe.

-Default behavior right-aligns the window used for the rolling average and uses the data_type argument (‘1D’, ‘7D’, ‘14D’, ‘28D’) to set the min_periods argument in pandas.DataFrame.rolling.
-The function returns NaN values if any of the values in the window are NaN or if the mind_periods argument is not satisifed.
+Default behavior right-aligns the window used for the rolling average and uses the window argument (‘1D’, ‘7D’, ‘14D’, ‘28D’) to set the min_periods argument in pandas.DataFrame.rolling.
+The function returns NaN values if any of the values in the window are NaN or if the min_periods argument is not satisifed.
 Properties of the windowing can be changed by passing additional keyword arguments which are fed to pandas.DataFrame.rolling.

 Parameters:

-• df (pandas.DataFrame) – The dataframe to calculate the rolling average for.
+• df (pandas.DataFrame) – Dataframe containing data to calculate the rolling average for.

-• data_column_name (string) – The name of the column to calculate the rolling average for.
+• data_column_name (string) – Name of the column containing data for calculating the rolling average.

-• data_type (string) – The formatted frequency string to be used with pandas.DataFrame.rolling to calculate the average over the correct temporal period.
+• window (string) – The formatted frequency string to be used with pandas.DataFrame.rolling to calculate the average over the correct temporal period.
+Should take the format ‘numberD’.

 • auto_min_periods (bool) – Defaults to True.
-When True, the min_periods argument in pandas.DataFrame.rolling is set using the data_type argument.
-For example, if the data_type = ‘7D’, the min_periods argument is 7.
+When True, the min_periods argument in pandas.DataFrame.rolling is set using the window_width argument.
+For example, if the window = ‘7D’, the min_periods argument is 7.
 When False, the min_periods argument is set using the custom_min_periods input.

 • custom_min_periods (int, optional) – Defaults to None.
 Only used if auto_min_periods is False.
 If auto_min_periods is False and an integer is provided, that integer will be used to define the min_periods argument in pandas.DataFrame.rolling.